cjekel/cjekel.github.io/about.md

 ---

 # About Me
-I'm a semi-pro traveler, burrito aficionado, Python scripter, and problem solver.
+I have a love for computers and solving problems.
 Currently I'm pursuing a PhD in Mechanical Engineering at the University of Florida and Stellenbosch University.
-Take a look at my [CV](/cv) or [Google Scholar](https://scholar.google.com/citations?user=pSIRTswAAAAJ&hl=en&oi=sra).
+Take a look at my [CV](/cv), [Google Scholar](https://scholar.google.com/citations?user=pSIRTswAAAAJ&hl=en&oi=sra), or [GitHub](https://github.com/cjekel).
 Some of my interests include:

+- regression and classification
+- optimization
 - numerical modeling
 - high performance computing
-- multidiscipline optimization
-- non-linear finite element analysis
+- inverse analysis
-- material models
-- inflatable structures
+- parameter identification

 <br />
+I've created a couple of open source Python libraries.

+[Pwlf](https://github.com/cjekel/piecewise_linear_fit_py) is a library for fitting continuous piecewise linear functions to 2D data.
+Pwlf combines a global optimization algorithm with a traditional least squares fit.
+A user can find the best location for break points by just specifying the desired number of lines to use.

+[Tindetheus](https://github.com/cjekel/tindetheus) is a Python application that allows users to build their own personalized machine learning model to automatically like users on Tinder based on their historical preference.
+Tindetheus takes advantage of recent advancements in computer vision and has three major functions: 1) Build your own Tinder database.
+2) Fit a machine learning model to your data.
+3) Automatically like/dislike users based on your trained model.

 I'm currently teaching a 1 credit hour course on Python Programming.
 Take a look at the [Syllabus]({{ "/" | relative_url  }}assets/eml6934_Python_Syllabus.pdf).
 Since I've been at UF many graduate students have expressed their desire to learn Python, however there are very few opportunities in my college to learn Python.
 Why do so many people want to learn Python?
 Because there have been so many state-of-the-art scientific libraries developed in Python recently!
 This course was created to help my fellow graduate students pick up Python for their research.
 Feel free to check out the [course material](https://github.com/cjekel/Introduction-to-Python-Numerical-Analysis-for-Engineers-and-Scientist).

-My technical skill set, determination, and easy going personality all combine to make me one exceptional team player.
-Send me an email at [{{site.email}}](mailto:{{ site.email }}) and let's work together on some thought-provoking problems.

 I use PGP.
 My public key is [here](https://raw.githubusercontent.com/cjekel/cjekel.github.io/master/assets/Charles.Jekel.asc).